-3.6.1.1.Aquatic Animals
+3.6.1.1.
+Aquatic Animals

-A query of the TVA Regional Natural Heritage database and the USFWS's IPaC indicated 35 federally listed species (29 mussels, three fish, one snail, and one arthropod) and one state-listed crayfish are known from the potentially affected 10-digit HUC watersheds of the proposed project area (Table 3-2).
-The 29 federally listed mussels all occur in the tailwater below Wilson dam, which is over two miles from the southern portion of the project area.
+A guery of the TVA Regional Natural Heritage database and the USFWS's IPaC indicated 35 federally listed species and one state-listed crayfish are known from the affected 10-digit HUC watersheds of the proposed project area (Table 3-2).
+All of the mussels occur in the tailwater below Wilson dam, which is over two miles from the southern portion of the project area.
 Impacts to these species are therefore not anticipated.
-The remaining federally and statelisted species (boulder darter, spotfin chub, and bottlebrush crayfish) occur in the upper sections of Shoal Creek and its larger tributaries.
+The remaining federally and state-listed species (boulder darter, spotfin chub, and bottlebrush cravfish) occur in the upper sections of Shoal Creek and its larger tributaries.
 Both the boulder darter and spotfin chub are native to the Tennessee River system.
 Through population decline, both species became extirpated to many parts of its historical range (Boschung and Mayden 2004).
 Now, experimental populations of the boulder darter and spotfin chub exist in the Shoal Creek water system because of reintroduction efforts by the USFWS (USFWS 2005).
 Both species prefer small to medium, fast flowing streams with rocky substrates (Etnier and Starnes 1993).
 Records of blotchside logperch from the Shoal Creek system are likely the misidentified Tennessee logperch which is listed as state-threatened in Tennessee (J.M.
 Mollish, TVA, pers. comm.).
-As for the state-listed bottlebrush cravitish, it is found in high gradient creeks with strong current over cobble and bedrock (Taylor and Schuster 2010).
+As for the state-listed bottlebrush cravfish, it is found in high gradient creeks with strong current over cobble and bedrock (Taylor and Schuster 2010).
 Although its populations have declined dramatically over its historical range, it was reported in Shoal Creek near Goose Shoals during May 2023.